-For more study aids on your topic, change the second dropdown to "Any Field," then type a term or phrase for your course topic in the text box.
+For more study aids on your topic, change the second dropdown to "Keyword," then type a term or phrase for your course in the text box.
 This can find study aids that just have a chapter or section on your topic.
-When you click into a title in your results list, search terms are highlighted in red.
+When you click into a title in your results list, search terms are highlighted.

 Where are the Law Library study aids?

 - Behind the Service Counter on the Reserve shelves.
 Come ask for them.

 - They can be used in the Law Library for two hours at a time.